Educational and General Charitable Trust

 - This is a small family trust with modest grant-making capacity but consistent annual giving

-- They specifically seek to support smaller charities, making them ideal for organizations that might be overlooked by larger funders
+- They specifically seek to support smaller charities within a defined income range (£50k-£2m), making them ideal for organisations that might be overlooked by larger funders

-- The trust provides both one-off and continuing support, suggesting they value building relationships with recipient charities
+- The trust tries to support organisations over multiple years, suggesting they value building relationships with recipient charities, though no commitment is made

 - With only three priority areas, ensure your project clearly fits within education, environment, or development